csswizardry/csswizardry.github.com/_posts/2014-05-21-grouping-related-classes-in-your-markup.md

 copied groups elsewhere.

 This means that I can modify, duplicate, move, delete, and generally manipulate entire groups of classes very rapidly.
-Powerful stuff, particularly if—like me—you like to work by composing UIs and patterns in your HTML (think grid systems, OOCSS, etc.).
+Powerful stuff, particularly if — like me — you like to work by composing UIs and patterns in your HTML (think grid systems, OOCSS, etc.).

-I made a very crude screencast of this in action—all commands are done without needing to reach for a mouse, or nudging around text-selections whilst holding the `Shift` key.
+I made a very crude screencast of this in action — all commands are done without needing to reach for a mouse, or nudging around text-selections whilst holding the `Shift` key.